breard-r/coffio/README.md

 # Frequently Asked Questions

-## Should I use this project?
+## Should I use this crate?

-Not yet.
+No, absolutely not.
+It doesn't even work yet.

-## Why shouldn't I directly use a symmetric encryption function instead of this crate?
+## Why should I use this crate instead of a symmetric encryption function?

-Cryptography is hard and, even if you some knowledge about it and pay attention, you may misuse it.
+Cryptography is hard.
+Even if you have some knowledge about this topic and pay attention not no mess up, you will eventually mess-up anyway.

+Seriously, this crate is designed to prevent some of the most common pitfalls.
+If you don't see why you need this crate, you probably don't see those pitfalls and you will fall into it.

 ## Why is the context so important?

-It helps preventing a confused deputy attack.
+When correctly used, it prevents from a confused deputy attack.
+Chose wisely.

+## Why has this crate not been audited by a security professional?

+Such an audit cost a lot of money.
+If you really care about this crate being audited, you may help financing it.

 ## Where does the name coffio comes from?